OLD BUSINESS MODEL

 Eventually, telephone technology allowed people to communicate over vast distances and became widely in use during the mid-twentieth century.
 Still nothing changed in the funeral industry.
 Even the development of wireless mobile phones, so common today, had no impact.

 As amazing as the internet is, not even computers and the internet changed the business model of the funeral industry.

 With all of the inventions and advancements over the past century, none have yet brought change to the old funeral home business model.
 What other segment of our economy can say that modern transportation and technology has not affected it?

-Because of their increased volume, they can charge less per funeral and still earn more profit overall; all while conducting your traditional, full-service funeral in a church right in your own community.
-That means you'll get the traditional, full-service funeral that your loved one deserves for a lot less.
+Because of our increased volume, we can charge less per funeral and still earn more profit overall; all while conducting your funeral in a church in your community.
+That means you’ll get the full-service funeral or cremation that your loved one deserves for a lot less.

 So when death occurs don’t shortchange the memory of your loved one by skimping on a funeral.
-Give them the traditional, full-service funeral that they deserve.
+Honor their memory with the funeral or memorial service that they deserve.
 Today, with ChurchFunerals Direct, it is the affordable option for your family.